Mary Lou McDonaldCeist:

 On the NESC report on land management, I have read it.
 It is a very good report, which informed the Government decision to establish the land development agency, LDA, which is modelled on similar agencies in The Netherlands and Austria.
 The LDA follows on from the successes of the models in The Netherlands and, to a lesser extent, Austria and its purpose, as the House will be aware, is to develop publicly owned land for housing of all sorts, including social, cost rental and private housing because housing of all types is needed in Ireland.
 The LDA is also tasked with acquiring privately owned land and other land banks that may be developed and zoned into the future, which flows from the advice of the NESC report and is in line with the model in The Netherlands.
 The LDA staff have visited The Netherlands to examine its model with a view to replicating it here.
 Cost rental is huge in Vienna.
 The House will be aware that the first cost rental project is being developed on Emmet Road.
 It follows the Austrian model.
 The LDA is modelled on The Netherlands model - a Government agency taking a much more active role in developing housing and acquiring and putting together land banks for development.

 We estimate that in 2018, excluding ghost estates that are being brought back into use, student accommodation and reconnections of abandoned homes, approximately 18,000 new homes and apartments will be built in Ireland.
 We know 5,000 alone were built in the last three months.
-Of those, 4,000 are social housing, that is direct builds by local authorities and affordable housing bodies.
+Of those, 4,000 are social housing, that is direct builds by local authorities and approved housing bodies.
 This indicates that in terms of new build this year between 20% and 25% are social housing, which is the percentage of social homes for which Members opposite have been advocating.
 This is where we are at this year.
 We are just not there in terms of quantum.
 We want to get to a build of 35,000 per annum, of which 10,000 to 12,000 or between one quarter and one third will be social-public housing.
-I am sure Deputy Boyd Barrett will be horrified to hear that what he is describing is Fine Gael policies.
+I am sure Deputy Boyd Barrett will be horrified to hear that what he is describing is Fine Gael policy.

 The Government should not be selling public land.